matthew-brett/dash-grant/case_for_support.md

    developing more mathematical understanding.
 The second is an extended treatment of statistical analysis, with a basis in resampling.
 It will cover multiple hypothesis testing, multi-factor ANOVA designs, and extensions of ANOVA models.
-The third will be a application of foundation methods to computational social science.
+The third will be an application of foundational methods to computational social science.

 See the Gantt chart for timing of each course version and type.